-Nothing about New Jerusalem coming down from heaven suggests it is not an actual physical city.
+Confirming the TELEIOS is an alternate reality where physical beings exist, New Jerusalem appears to be an actual physical city.
 No doubt Angels built it (Rev. 21:10-27).
 If it were impossible Paul be in heaven physically, he would have known he was “out of his body” while in third heaven (1 Cor.
 12:2, 4).

 Ancient Aliens or Angels?
 Even the Elect might be deceived

 As in the days of Noe, so shall it be also in the days of the Son of man